Killing of Eina Kwon: Community response

 Susanna Keilman, a former Republican state legislative candidate from Pierce County, organized a rally at the site where Kwon was killed.
 Up to 300 community members observed a moment of silence and also marched in Kwon's memory.
 A number of restaurants have raised funds and donated a proportion of their daily sales, for the family.
 A GoFundMe raised over $280,000 by June 28.

 Accused and legal proceedings

 Goosby has both a criminal record and a history of mental illness.
 He told the police that he had seen a gun in the car, but video of the incident seems to contradict this.
 No motive has been determined; Goosby had never met the couple before.
 The accused pleaded not guilty on June 29.
+On March 20, 2026, Goosby was found not guilty by reason of insanity.